Rockies vs. Cardinals MLB Betting Odds, Trends & Prediction

 Rockies vs. Cardinals MLB BETTING PREDICTION

 Take the under.
-The under is 5-2 in the Rockies’ last seven games overall, is 5-1 in their last six road matchups and is 8-3 in their last 11 games against a National League opponent.
-On the other side, the under is 8-3 in the Cardinals’ last 11 games overall, is 5-2 in their last seven meetings versus the Rockies and is 7-1 in their last eight league contests.
+The total has gone under in five out of the Rockies’ last seven road games and is 8-3 in the Cardinals’ last 11 games when facing an opponent from the National League.
+The under is also 5-2 in the Cardinals’ last seven games against an opponent from the National League West Division.